italiangrid/storm/release-notes/storm-dynamic-info-provider/1.8.0/index.md

 ### Description

 This release adds the ability to generate a storage usage JSON report, following the rules and format defined in the [Storage Resource Reporting Proposal for storage providers][proposal] and showed as an example [here][example].

+An example of how make the JSON site report readble from all VOs' authenticated users through a WebDAV endpoint is explained [here][how-to-json-report].

 ### Bug fixes